The Independent Alliance and Independents 4 Change: what's the difference?

 Independents 4 Change

-Four members of Independents 4 Change were elected to the Dáil in 2016.
-The current I4C politicians are as follows:
+Four members of Independents 4 Change were elected to the Dáil in 2016, with two going on to be elected as Members of the European Parliament in 2019.
+The current leading I4C politicians are:

 What other Irish politicians can I support?

 Independents 4 Change and the Independent Alliance don’t run candidates all over the country, so even if you like their ideas you may not necessarily be able to support them with your vote.
 Most areas will have non-party independent politicians asking for your vote, so be sure to look into what they believe in and find out if they deserve your support.